worldmaking/datt3074/index.md

 We will work using the **gen~** environment within [Cycling '74's Max](https://cycling74.com).
 All students have access to a license for Max supported by the course fees.

 License codes should be coming to all students by Sep 11th.

+The computers in ACW 102 also have Max installed and licensed, and students can come in to use them during open lab hours.

 **Evaluation**